Become a client

-Sustainable finance is a concept that integrates environmental, social, and governance (ESG) criteria into investment decisions.
-The goal of sustainable finance is to promote investments that contribute to sustainable economic development, environmental protection, and social well-being.
+Sustainable finance is a concept that incorporates environmental, social, and governance (ESG) criteria into investment decisions.
+The goal is to promote investments that contribute to sustainable economic development, environmental protection and social well-being.

-Sustainability is a key concept of our time, widely popularized since the 1987 Brundtland Report.
-This report defines sustainable development as meeting the needs of the present without compromising the ability of future generations to meet their own needs.
-Global awareness of this issue was reinforced in 2015 with the signing of the 17 Sustainable Development Goals (SDGs) by the 193 UN member states, setting a course for a better and more sustainable future for all by 2030.
+Sustainability is a defining concept of our time.
+Popularised by the United Nations Brundtland Report in 1987, it is defined as “meeting the needs of the present without compromising the ability of future generations to meet their own needs”.
+Global awareness of the concept was elevated in 2015 when 193 UN member states signed 17 Sustainable Development Goals (SDGs), charting a path toward a better and more sustainable future for all by 2030.

-A major indicator of the urgency to act is Earth Overshoot Day, which marks the date when humanity has exhausted all the resources that the Earth can produce in one year.
-In other words, it is the moment when we begin living on credit from the resources of future generations.
-In 1970, this day occurred at the end of December, but in 2024, it occurred on August 2nd.
-Two main factors explain this evolution: global population growth, increasing from 3.7 billion in 1970 to over 8 billion in 2024, and changes in our lifestyles, which have increased our ecological footprint.
+A major indicator of this urgent need to act is Earth Overshoot Day: the date on which humanity has depleted all the resources the Earth can regenerate in a year.
+It is from this point that we begin to live on credit, using resources that belong to future generations.
+In 1970, Earth Overshoot Day was at the end of December.
+In 2024, it fell on 2 August.
+There are two primary factors behind this trend: the number of people on earth surged from 3.7 billion in 1970 to over 8 billion in 2024; and changes in our lifestyles have expanded our ecological footprint.

-The challenge of sustainability is to find a balance between essential needs (health, food, education, employment, income, etc.) and respecting the environmental limits of our planet.
-The "doughnut" theory, developed by Kate Raworth, illustrates this quest for balance between social well-being and planetary sustainability.
+The sustainability challenge therefore is to strike a balance between our basic needs (healthcare, food, education, employment, income, etc.) and the respect of the environmental limits of our planet.
+The Doughnut Theory, developed by economist Kate Raworth, illustrates this quest to balance social well-being with the health of the planet.

-• Socially responsible investment (SRI): This approach integrates non-financial criteria, such as environmental, social, and governance (ESG) factors, in addition to traditional financial criteria (profitability, dividends, rates, income, debts, etc.).
-SRI aims to direct investment flows towards companies that are not only profitable but also virtuous for the planet.
+• Socially Responsible Investment (SRI): An investment approach incorporating extra-financial criteria (environmental, social, and governance — ESG), as well as traditional financial criteria (profitability, dividends, rates, income, debt, etc.).
+SRI aims to channel investment flows to companies that are not only profitable but also contribute positively to the planet.

-• Solidarity finance: Its goal is to finance projects with a strong social impact.
-Actors in solidarity finance include foundations, cooperatives, associations, and crowdfunding platforms.
+• Solidarity finance: Backing projects with a strong social impact.
+Beneficiaries include foundations, cooperatives, non-profits and crowdfunding platforms.

-Thus, sustainable finance represents a strategic lever to address environmental and social challenges by connecting investors with change-driving projects.
-It offers investment prospects that reconcile financial profitability with a positive impact on society.
+Sustainable finance is therefore a strategic driver for addressing environmental and social challenges, while connecting investors with impactful projects.
+The investment opportunities it offers help balance financial profitability with a positive impact on society.

 DISCLAIMER :